mengshuos/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ### Delete Group: `group/delete`

-Deletes an existing group and removes all group assignments from associated contacts, useful for cleaning up unused or past groups.
+Deletes an existing group and removes all group assignments from associated students, useful for cleaning up unused or past groups.

 Format: `group/delete g/GROUP_NAME`